-The following, organized by category, are known deficiencies in features at the time of this release.
-Whenever possible, a workaround is suggested following the problem description, preceded by: W/A.
+The following are known deficiencies in features at the time of this release.
+Whenever possible, a workaround is suggested following the problem description, preceded by W/A.

-• cs03723-It is not possible to create a configlet for a device in transparent mode.
+cs03723-It is not possible to create a configlet for a device in transparent mode.

-• cs11121-The following system log message is put into the event log, at start up.

-'''

-system alert 00062 SCCP ALG enabled on the device. system alert 00062 SCCP ALG registered line break to tcp-proxy.
+cs11121-In the event log, the following system log message is at start up: system alert 00062 SCCP ALG enabled on the device. system alert 00062 SCCP ALG registered line break to tcp-proxy.

-'''

-- Cs10159-RTSP traffic is dropped when using a MIP.
+- cs10159-RTSP traffic is dropped when using a MIP.
 W/A: Disable the RTSP ALG. - cs11001-Traffic is dropped even when a policy is set to allow it. - cs11207-The exclamation point character (!) is not supported as a negative policy delimiter.

-• cs10105, cs10471-The bandwidth option on WAN interfaces does not work properly.
+cs10105, cs10471-The bandwidth option on WAN interfaces does not work properly.

-- cs10252-In some cases, disabling an OSPF process once it has been established causes the device to reset. - W/A: Enable SSH v2 instead of v1. - cs10821-RIP redistributes static routes pointing to a VSI interface regardless of the VSI interface state.
+- cs10252-In some cases, disabling an OSPF process once it has been established causes the device to reset.
+W/A: Enable SSH v2 instead of v1. - cs10821-RIP redistributes static routes pointing to a VSI interface regardless of the VSI interface state.

-• cs11046-(NetScreen-5000) There is no Asynchronous VPN button in the WebUI.
+cs11046-[NetScreen-5000] There is no Asynchronous VPN button in the WebUI.

 The following are known deficiencies in features at the time of this release.
-Whenever possible, a workaround is suggested following the problem description, preceded by: W/A.
+Whenever possible, a workaround is suggested following the problem description, preceded by W/A.